opturtio/2DPathFinder/Doc/design_documentation.md

 Implements the Jump Point Search algorithm, which is an optimized version of A* designed for uniform grids.
 JPS speeds up the process by skipping over unnecessary nodes, making it faster in many grid-based scenarios.

 ## **Data Structures**
-The Data Structures contains classes that are essential for creating the map and managing the paths for the pathfinding algorithms.
+The Data Structures contains classes that are essential for setting up, representing, and managing the graph and its elements, which are used by the pathfinding algorithms.

 #### **Binary Heap**
 Used by the JPS algorithm to manage nodes, enabling quick insertion and removal of elements.